 These low FODMAP Creamy Bacon Mushroom Chicken Thighs represent comfort food at its best with flavorful chicken, bacon and mushrooms smothered in a rich, creamy sauce.
 Paleo and Whole30, dairy-free and gluten-free.

-- 1 tablespoon low FODMAP Italian seasoning, divided
+- 1 tablespoon low FODMAP Italian seasoning (homemade or store-bought), divided

 - 2 tablespoons garlic-infused olive oil

 - 1 10 ounce can sliced mushrooms (canned in brine), drained and rinsed*